spencertipping/tau/doc/pi.md

 ## Evaluation model
 π is a hybrid register and stack machine: we have the "current input" register for the inbound η, and the "current output" stack of `η₀o` that gets folded up at the end, or at infix write operations (`∷`).

-Because π can create γs inline, there is no `φ<γ>` parser.
-Instead, the parser is `φ<π → γ>` with an empty π for toplevel γ construction.
+Because π can create Γs inline, there is no `φ<Γ>` parser.
+Instead, the parser is `φ<π → Γ>` with an empty π for toplevel Γ construction.

 Operators are left-associative unary postfix expressions with arguments on the right.
 So `a+b` does what you would expect, but `a+b*c` evaluates the `+` before the `*`.
 Precedence can be modified with `[]`.